aaai-fidu-lab/aaai-fidu-lab.github.io/speakers.md

 }
 </style>

 We are excited to bring together a stellar group of experts to discuss the critical topic of evaluating the broader impacts of generative AI systems.
-Here are our confirmed speakers:
+Here are our panel of speakers:

 <div class="speaker-container">
 <!--   <div class="speaker-card">